Corona - perspectives from four players in global finance

 Markets are still red as news of Coronavirus horrifies the globe.

-Europe and South African markets have seen 10 per cent drops.
+European and South African markets have seen 10 per cent drops.

 There was even a capitulation in cryptocurrencies like Bitcoin.